dayanachankar/Hospital-Emergency-Room-Power-BI-Dashboard/README.md

 4. Analyzed **department referrals** to identify the most frequently referred departments and optimize patient routing.
 5. Examined **patient demographics** across age, gender, and race to detect care disparity patterns and support equitable resource distribution.

-*This project was built as part of my data analytics learning journey.*